-This chapter is related to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and renal replacement fluid" to a "L2" level of competence, which presumably equates to vague recollection and superficial understanding.
+This chapter is related to the aims of Section H2(i) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and filtration".
 Nowhere else is dialysis mentioned in the syllabus document, and none of the Part I past paper questions have ever interrogated this subject.

 Given that dialysis is a major player in the armamentarium of the critical care specialist, the lack of college attention to its fundamental scientific principles is surprising.
 The topic occupies a strange gap in the CICM curriculum; nothing whatsoever is done about it in the early stages of training, and then suddenly in the Part II exam the trainees are called upon to troubleshoot the dialysis circuit, define items of nomenclature and comment on the different methods of anticoagulation.
 One can of course see the reason as to why the basic sciences and fascinating engineering challenges of ICU dialysis are neglected by the CICM examiners.
 Every curriculum is a finite space within which much material must be crammed, and not every single little thing can be shoved in there - by necessity there must be some omissions, and in particular such material is omitted as would increase the "irrelevant difficulty" of the exam.
 Into this category, unfortunately, must go a lot of the interesting stuff about dialysis.
 Therefore, the inclusion of these detailed discussions of dialysis here is made with the expectation that the savvy exam candidate will not allow their time to be wasted, and will limit their reading to the summary boxes.